 - Remove document window split: alt+ctrl+S

 Short of working with a program that supports more robust scripting like Matlab or learning a programming language and using a compiler, spreadsheets are one of the most powerful ways of dealing with large volumes of data, particularly in their robust, visual format, making them an office staple.
-There are a few competing products: Apache's Open Office, Google Sheets and Excel (among many others).
+There are a few competing products: Apache's Open Office (opens in new tab), Google Sheets (opens in new tab) and Excel (among many others).
 Here are a few shortcuts and tricks for Excel.
 Experts of the program will probably decry this list's brevity, but that's because so many people spend so much of their workday using it.

 The arrow keys in excel allow you to move between cells- provided the program's focus isn't in the cell's content.
-That's “cell editing mode”.
+That's “cell editing mode (opens in new tab)”.
 If you're in it, there are some better keys to navigate with: